Course 01 · Lesson 05

 Payments and Remittances

-El Salvador made Bitcoin legal tender in 2021 - a real-world experiment in crypto as a national currency.
-The results have been mixed: adoption among the local population has been limited, the price volatility makes everyday use impractical, and the International Monetary Fund has raised concerns about financial stability risks.
+El Salvador made Bitcoin legal tender in 2021.
+Results have been mixed.
+Local adoption has been limited.
+Price swings make everyday use hard.
+The IMF has raised concerns about financial stability risks.

 Access to DeFi

-DeFi protocols have generated significant returns in bull markets - and significant losses, hacks, and protocol failures in bear markets.
-The risks are covered in detail in Course 05.
+DeFi can produce big returns in bull markets.
+But bear markets have brought large losses, hacks, and protocol failures.
+The risks are covered in full in Course 05.

 Ideological Conviction

-This ideological dimension is sometimes dismissed by sceptics as cult-like.
-It is better understood as the natural result of people who have thought seriously about monetary history, central bank policy, and financial exclusion reaching conclusions about which technology best addresses those problems.
-Whether or not you share the conclusion, understanding the argument is essential for understanding why Bitcoin in particular has the committed community it does.
+This view is sometimes dismissed as cult-like.
+It is better understood as the conclusion of people who have thought carefully about monetary history and financial exclusion.
+Whether you agree or not, understanding this argument explains why Bitcoin has such a committed long-term community.

 EXAMPLE